lumi-a/masters-thesis/thesis.typ

 == $k$-median Clustering <sec-results-clustering>
+We evaluated weighted instances, as unweighted trials usually ended up putting many points in the same places, and evaluating corresponding weighted instances instead would be much more efficient.
+Going from @code-clustering-funsearch-output to @code-clustering-funsearch-output-post-tuning, we replaced `np.linspace` with `np.ones`, which yields a more symmetric instance.
 #[
   #show raw: set text(size: 0.75em)
   #show raw: body => box(fill: white.darken(2%), stroke: gray + 0.1em, radius: 0.25em, inset: 1em, align(left, body))